Kalapuya: History

 The Kalapuya people are believed to have entered their historical homeland in the Willamette Valley by migrating from the south of the valley northwards and forcing out earlier inhabitants.

 Each of these bands occupied specific areas along the Willamette, Umpqua, and McKenzie rivers.
 The various Kalapuyan bands were hunter-gatherers, gaining food by fishing and hunting by the men, and gathering of nuts, berries and other fruits and roots by the women.
 The tribe made use of obsidian obtained from the volcanic ranges to the east to fashion sharp and effective projectile points, including arrowheads and spear tips.

-Prior to contact with white explorers, traders, and missionaries, the Kalapuya population is believed to have numbered as many as 15,000 people.
+Prior to contact with white explorers, traders, and missionaries, the Kalapuya population is believed to have numbered around 15,000 people with some experts estimating 25,000.
 Robert Boyd estimates the total Kalapuyan population between 8,780 and 9,200 for the period between 1805 and the end of the decade of the 1820s.

 Woodcut of a native Kalapuya man by an early explorer.

-Catastrophic epidemics of infectious diseases such as malaria, smallpox, and other endemic diseases occurred after Natives contracted diseases from the white explorers, traders, and missionaries who entered the region.
+Catastrophic epidemics of infectious diseases such as malaria, smallpox, and other endemic diseases occurred after Natives contracted diseases from the white colonizers, traders, and missionaries who entered the region.
+Also, many of them were slaughtered by the colonizers for their lands and food.
 These diseases were endemic among the Europeans and Americans, but the Native Americans didn't have immunity to them and died at a high rate as a result.
 Some accounts tell of villages devoid of inhabitants, standing in grim testament to the high mortality of these epidemics.
 Blanchet reported in 1839 that diseases "reduced [them] to a very small population threatening to decline more and more."

 By 1849 Oregon territorial governor Joseph Lane reckoned the remaining Kalapuyan population at just 60 souls — with those survivors living in the most dire of conditions.
 Contemporary scholarship estimates the total of the various Kalapuya peoples in this interval at closer to 600.